Eileen Davidson: Career

-On June 17, 2014, it was announced that Davidson had signed a contract to return to The Young and the Restless.
-Subsequently, Davidson revealed that her Y&R contract was for two years and that it included a stipulation that she could continue doing Days of Our Lives in the future, as well as having the option of taking a break if work became too hectic.
-Davidson also joined the cast of the fifth season of Bravo reality television series, The Real Housewives of Beverly Hills.
+On June 17, 2014, Soap Opera Digest confirmed Davidson had signed a contract to return to The Young and the Restless.
+Subsequently, Davidson revealed that her Y&R contract was for two years and that it included a stipulation that she could continue doing Days of Our Lives (which she had finished filming for two weeks prior) in the future, as well as having the option of taking a break if work became too hectic.
+The following month, Davidson was confirmed to be joining the cast of the fifth season of the Bravo reality television series, The Real Housewives of Beverly Hills, her first appearance on reality television.
 On November 17, 2014, it was announced that Davidson was back on-set of Days of Our Lives, with a stint set to air in spring 2015.
 She appeared from April 15–30, 2015.
-On June 12, 2017, it was announced that Davidson would return to Days of Our Lives.
-Davidson returned from November 2–21 as Susan.
-Davidson also briefly reprised the roles of Kristen and Sister Mary Moira on November 21 of that year.
-Davidson stated in 2019 that she had been offered a role on All My Children earlier on in her career, but had turned it down as she could not afford to move to New York with her five dogs.
+On June 12, 2017, Davidson was confirmed to be returning to Days of Our Lives in an unknown capacity and role.
+In July, Davidson announced her departure from The Real Housewives of Beverly Hills after three seasons due to work scheduling.
+She appeared on Days from November 2–21, portraying the role of Susan, and briefly reprising the roles of Kristen and Sister Mary Moira.
+In April 2018, Davidson won her second Daytime Emmy Award for Outstanding Lead Actress In A Drama Series for her role as Ashley Abbott; her first award for her work on The Young and the Restless.
+In late June, Davidson announced she would be departing Y&R in September, after wanting more control of her "day-to-day life."

-Davidson starred in the 2019 comedy film 7 Days to Vegas directed by Eric Balfour released by Gravitas Ventures.
+Davidson reprised the role of Ashley on Y&R from March 28–29, 2019.
+In September 2019, she starred as KC in the comedy film 7 Days to Vegas directed by Eric Balfour, and co-written by her husband, Vincent Van Patten.
 The following year, she starred in the Christmas film Middleton Christmas (2020) as Alana D'Angelo, the dean of a prestigious high school.
-From 2021 to 2022, she starred in the Peacock limited series, Days of Our Lives: Beyond Salem.
+From 2021 to 2022, she starred in the Peacock limited series, Days of Our Lives: Beyond Salem reprising her previous roles of Kristen, Thomas Banks, and Sister Mary Moira Banks.
 She also starred in the Christmas film Days of Our Lives: A Very Salem Christmas for the streaming service in 2021.
 Also in 2021, Davidson starred in the thriller film Symphoria written and directed by Catherine Dao.
 In 2023, she starred in the Netflix romantic Christmas drama film Holiday in the Vineyards.